St Jerome's Church, Llangwm: Interior

 Behind the screen, carved in the chancel arch, can be seen three "green men with verdure sprouting from their mouths."
 The sculptures are believed to have inspired Julia, Lady Raglan to write about the "Green Man" motif in her seminal 1939 article "The Green Man in Church Architecture" in The Folklore Journal.

 The 17th-century cleric Walter Cradock is buried in the church.
 He was born at Trefela, 1.5 miles to the south.
-He was inspired to become an Independent by fellow church Dissenter William Wroth.
+He was inspired to become an Independent by William Wroth, a fellow Dissenter.

-Swansea University historian Dr Alun Withey has examined in some detail a 1671 dispute over the church seating arrangements.
-He reports that the village was ablaze, with divers[e] variances, quarrels and debates even lawsuits, to the utter destruction and overthrow of manie.
-It was left to the churchwarden, respected local yeoman farmer John Gwin, to settle matters.
+Alun Withey, a historian at Swansea University, has examined in some detail a dispute of 1671 over the church seating arrangements.
+He reports that the village was ablaze, with "divers[e] variances, quarrels and debates", even lawsuits, to "the utter destruction and overthrow of manie".
+It was left to the churchwarden, the respected local yeoman farmer John Gwin, to settle matters.
 Gwin's notebook containing his seating plan still survives, giving us, Withey argues, a rare insight into the world of parochial life in 17th-century Wales, and thus contributes greatly to our general understanding of Welsh history.

 The church is a Grade I listed building.
 It has been declared redundant and is in the care of the Friends of Friendless Churches.
 It was repaired in 2013–2014.